markspolakovs/markspolakovs/README.md

 Send me an email to the address on my GitHub profile.
 Please include the name of the capital of Slovenia somewhere in your email, so I know you're not a robot and give you my full, undivided attention.
 (Or you are a robot that's achieved sentience, in which case I'm even more interested.)

-Alternatively, poke me on Twitter - username same as GitHub.
-Only for informal chats please.